ChristianDarr-personal/CS-201/README.md

 # CS-201
-Version control for CS-201 projects, labs, and potentially notes
+Version control for CS-201 projects, labs, and potentially notes.